granoeste/flutter_line_login/README.md

 To learn more, you need to look at the [Android SDK reference](https://developers.line.me/en/reference/android-sdk/) and [iOS SDK reference](https://developers.line.me/en/reference/ios-sdk/) of LINE documentation.

-If you find a bug please register issue or Pull Requeste.
+If you find a bug please register issue or Pull Request.

 Thank you and best regards,